puneetvashisht/CDB21IN002/react/my-redux-app/README.md

         store.dispatch(action)

     React-Redux
-        1. install react-redux
+        1. install redux react-redux
         2. create reducer and store
         3. Wrap App with Provider tag to make store available to entire app
-        4. connect function -> mapStateToProps (extract state into props)
+        4. connect function -> mapStateToProps (extract state into props), mapDispatchToProps (makes dispatch available as props)
         5. Use props instead of state in component